FasterXML/jackson-datatype-jsr310/README.md

 mapper.discoverModules();
 ```

-If you prefer to selectively register this module, this is done as follows, without the call to `discoverModules()`.:
+If you prefer to selectively register this module, this is done as follows, without the call to `discoverModules()`:

 ```java
 ObjectMapper mapper = new ObjectMapper();